UT Health Tyler welcomes their first baby born in 2023

 “I’m just blessed.
 You know I didn’t expect him this early for sure and just to have him soon which is always nice,” said Jessenia.

-This is their first boy and big sister, Rosalyn, can’t wait to give him baths.
+This is their first boy and the Espinoza’s said big sister, Rosalyn, can’t wait to give him baths.